ConnectWithNoor/learning-nextauth-v5/README.md

 - Accessing user session data in client as well as server component
 - Role based UI Authentication (Admin and User) (RoleGate)
 - Role based API Route and Server Action authentication (Admin and User)
+- update jwt and session manually using jwt callback (some usecases are when user updates their profile, new jwt is issued by refresh token)

 #### Authentication Strategies used